dtcc-platform/dtcc-builder/README.md

     MinimalBuildingDistance = minimal distance between buildings

 When generating the volume mesh, the `DomainHeight` parameter determines the height of the domain relative to the average ground level.

+    DomainHeight = height of computational domain (volume mesh)

-The `MeshResolution` parameter determines the maximum size (diameter) of the mesh cells.
+When generating both volume and visualization meshes, the `MeshResolution` parameter determines the maximum size (diameter) of the mesh cells.

-    DomainHeight   = height of computational domain (volume mesh) MeshResolution = resolution of computational mesh (mesh size)
+    MeshResolution = resolution of computational mesh (mesh size)

+Both volume and visualization meshes may be generated with our without displacing the ground level outside of buildings.
+If the `FlatGround` parameter is set to `true`, then the ground is kept flat.

+    FlatGround = true / false

 ## Code organization